 Why politicians should care about Influencer Marketing

 In the political realm, influencer marketing can be a powerful tool.
-Not only for politicians themselves to use but also their opponents.
+Not only for politicians themselves to use but also for their opponents.

 Ways that politicians can use influencers for their benefit